jmford2/Covid19-NP-Swab/README.md

 #### Test 3: PCR compatibility (and which protocol used)
 As above, "Pass" vs. "Fail".
 Please indicate the protocol used.
 You can post the protocol in the Testing/ directory, and link to it here

-Please use the header structure used: easiest is to just copy the above, and paste entries below.
+Please asiest is to just copy the above, and paste entries below.
 Please be conscientious about this; it's helpful and saves everyone time.
 We will try to turn this into a sortable table in the future.

 <a name="contact"></a>